scottvr/chimeracat/README.md

 ChimeraCat (ccat for short):

+- Facilitates summarizing larger projects for the purpose of providing code to an LLM, sharing  as much information using as few tokens and sparing as much context memory as possible
 - Analyzes Python files for imports and definitions
 - Builds a dependency graph
 - Generates both a single .py file and a Colab notebook